 The sending data set used by the GOOSE control block must be defined.
-With the protection relays of this product series, the sending device can have a maximum of 80 data attributes in GOOSE data sets.
-To minimize the message-handling load in receiving and sending protection relays, the recommendation is to divide data attributes to a maximum of 20 per data set.
+The sending device can have a maximum of 80 data attributes in GOOSE data sets.
+To minimize the message-handling load in receiving and sending merging units, the recommendation is to divide data attributes to a maximum of 20 per data set.

-All data sets must be configured under the logical node LLN0 and must be provided with names unique within the device.
-The protection relays allow a maximum of four GOOSE control blocks, which effectively limits the protection relay to four data sets for GOOSE as there is a one-to-one correspondence between the GOOSE control blocks and GOOSE data sets.
+All data sets must be configured under the logical node LLNO and must be provided with names unique within the device.
+The merging units allow a maximum of four GOOSE control blocks, which effectively limits the merging unit to four data sets for GOOSE as there is a one-to-one correspondence between the GOOSE control blocks and GOOSE data sets.
 Typically it is sufficient to define a single data set and control block for an application.
 However, it is recommended to use a separate data set and corresponding control block for analog values.